This broad research guide will help students find scholarship for Humanities-based discliplines

 - Reseach Consultation Request Form

 Need help finding resources or using the FSU catalog, databases, or the web?
 Request a Research consultation with a librarian.
 We would appreciate 48 hours notice for scheduling your appointment.
-If you need assistance before 48 hours, please stop by the reference desk or use Ask-Us-Now live chat.
+If you need assistance before 48 hours, please stop by the reference desk or use the Ask a Librarian live chat.

 This guide created by Jessica Critten and edited by Jane Marie Pinzino (2011).